Sample PERM Advertisement

 Sample PERM Advertisement in a Newspaper of General Circulation:

-The most popular question is how to compose the ad in the paper for 2 consecutive Sundays.
+The most popular question is how to compose the print ad in the newspaper of general circulation for 2 consecutive Sundays.
 Here’s How.

-The Department of Labor’s Employment and Training Administration is acting under the Code of Federal Regulations, e.g. CFR Part 656 is the main guide, it states:
+The Department of Labor’s Employment and Training Administration is acting under the Code of Federal Regulations, e.g. CFR Part 656.17 which is the primary reference, it states:

 ( 3 ) The advertisements must satisfy the requirements of paragraph (f) of this section.
-Documentation of this step can be satisfied by furnishing copies of the – pages in which the advertisements appeared or proof of publication furnished by the – .
+Documentation of this step can be satisfied by furnishing copies of the newspaper pages in which the advertisements appeared or proof of publication furnished by the newspaper.

 If this ad were in Los Angeles county, that means you could choose between the Los Angeles Daily News, or The Los Angeles Times.